amperity/amperity-lambda-runner/README.md

 aws --endpoint-url=http://localhost:4566 s3 cp ./test/fixtures/example.ndjson s3://test-bucket
 ~~~

 If you're inside a container you can reference `fake_s3` using it's name as the host.
-NOTE boto3 connecting to `fake_s3` from inside a container fails due to some endpoint validation inside AWS tools (both awscli & boto don't allow `fake_s3:4566` as a host) so you need to write files from outside the container and then use `requests` to read the file from inside the container.
-See below:

 ~~~python
 import requests
 resp = requests.get('http://fake_s3:4566/test-bucket/example.ndjson')
 print(resp.content)
 ~~~

+NOTE boto3 connecting to `fake_s3` from inside a container fails due to endpoint validation inside AWS tools (both awscli & boto don't allow `fake_s3:4566` as a host) so you need to write files from outside the container and then use `requests` to read the file from inside the container.

 ## Configuring your Env